Dark-Gran/Farstar-2/README.md

 - **Release for mobiles and other platforms**

 Lines of code to write and visuals to make are many.
-**If you made it this far, and you would love to see it all happen, please consider [becoming our Patron](https://www.patreon.com/bePatron?u=60109614) to support us, we would greatly appreciate it!**
+**If you made it this far, and you would love to see it all happen, please consider supporting us by [becoming our Patron](https://www.patreon.com/bePatron?u=60109614), we would greatly appreciate it!**